ROSEN, RECOGNIZED INVESTOR COUNSEL, Encourages Spirit Aviation Holdings, Inc. Investors to Secure Counsel Before Important Deadline in Securities Fraud Lawsuit – FLYYQ

-WHY: New York, N.Y., October 2, 2025.
-Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Spirit Aviation Holdings, Inc. (OTC: FLYYQ) between May 28, 2025 and August 29, 2025, both dates inclusive (the “Class Period”).
+WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Spirit Aviation Holdings, Inc. (OTC: FLYYQ) between May 28, 2025 and August 29, 2025, both dates inclusive (the “Class Period”).
 A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than December 1, 2025.

 SO WHAT: If you purchased Spirit Aviation securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.